-- Tumbling or falling in the direction their head tilts
+- Tumbling or falling in the direction of the head tilt

 There are quite a few reasons why vestibular disease can occur such as ear infections, trauma or injury, tumors, stroke, or even a tick-borne illness like Rocky Mountain Spotted Fever.
-Although it can be unnerving to see your pet lose balance and control of some normal functions, vestibular disease without an underlying issue is not deadly and tends to correct itself on its own.
+Although it can be unnerving to see your pet lose balance and control of some normal functions, vestibular disease is often treatable.

 Middle or Inner Ear Infections

 As a common cause of irritation in dogs at all ages, it may come as no surprise to discover that an ear infection can cause your dog to become unbalanced.
 If this is the case, your vet can prescribe medication to help take away the infection.

 Trauma or Injury